Icosider/Icosider/README.md

-### Hi there 👋
+### Hi, I'm Icosider!

-- 🔭 I’m currently working on Azimuth
+- 💻 Know languages: Java, Kotlin and Python.
-- 🌱 I’m currently learning OpenGL
+- 🌱 I’m currently learning OpenGL and working on Quantum
-- 📫 How to reach me: icosider.ru
+- 📫 U can reach me: icosider.ru
-- ⚡ Fun fact: Im not people
+- 📖 I am engaged in programming since 2014, on Java from 2016